The Memorial Update Project

 In 1992, the Manassas City Council formally approved plans for the development of a five-acre archaeological memorial located on the original site of the Manassas Industrial School for Colored Youth (9601 Wellington Road).
 Phase 1 of the Memorial was dedicated in 1995 which included replicated foundations, an information kiosk, and a model of the original campus with parking and gravel walkways.

 The Manassas Industrial School/Jennie Dean Memorial update seeks to encourage more of the community to visit, linger, and learn about Jennie Dean’s rich legacy.
 Phase One of the project included installation of a long-planned bronze statue and a surrounding plaza with enhanced landscaping.
 Local artist Chris Hill’s statue depicts Jennie Dean as the dynamic woman she was, and it is an impressive focal point of the Memorial.

-Five bronze base reliefs that will depict life at the Manassas Industrial School are being fabricated and will be attached to the base of the statue.
+Five bronze base reliefs that depict life at the Manassas Industrial School have also been installed at the base of the statue.
 Future plans include connected walking paths, updated signage, and an amphitheater for community use.

 Who Was Jennie Dean?

 Despite being born into slavery in 1848 and without the benefit of a formal education, Jennie Dean’s vision changed the lives of countless African Americans in Manassas, Prince William County, and the region.

 When the Civil War ended, leaving the county desolate and deprived, Jennie Dean sought work as a domestic in Washington, D.C., hoping to build a new life for herself, but never forgetting the African-American community she left behind.
 She travelled home by train on weekends to train “her people” in life skills, to establish churches, and finally, to establish the Manassas Industrial School.